Git Quick Start Guide

 $ git diff ffd98b291e0caa6c33575c1ef465eae661ce40c9 b8e7b00c02b95b320f14b625663fdecf2d63e74c

-# View the difference between a specific file in two versions
+# View differences between two versions of a specific file

 $ git diff ffd98b291e0caa6c33575c1ef465eae661ce40c9:filename b8e7b00c02b95b320f14b625663fdecf2d63e74c:filename

-A common diff usage is to compare the workspace, index, HEAD, or the diff between two commits.
-Besides these uses, diff can also compare two branches, as follows:
+A common use of diff is to compare the working directory, index, HEAD, or the diff between two commits.
+In addition to these uses, diff can also compare two branches as follows:

 1